mahouboy23/IB-notes/Points.md

     - Setting: Young Latina girl's experiences in poverty-stricken Chicago.

 - **Poverty's Portrayal in the Novel**
-    - Depiction of housing instability and its effects on Esperanza's family.
+    - Depiction of housing instability and its effects on Esperanza's family and the broader community..
     - Specific quotes illustrating the dire circumstances and its impact.
         Consider, for a moment, the constant displacement mirrored in Cisneros's words: "We didn't always live on Mango Street...
 Each time it seemed there'd be one more of us."
 These words encapsulate the perpetual flux of their existence, marked by a relentless pursuit of stability that remains tantalizingly out of reach.